google-deepmind/mujoco/simulate/simulate_xr/README.md

-# Simulate VR
+# Simulate XR

-Simulate VR is an extension of `simulate` that renders the scene for VR/XR/AR headsets.
+Simulate XR is an extension of `simulate` that renders the scene for VR/XR/AR headsets.

 ## Installation

-To build simulate with VR, switch the option in [simulate CMakeLists](/simulate/CMakeLists.txt#L51) to ON, then configure, build and install normally.
-I prefer to keep it in a separate location from usual build and install, because launching with built-in VR takes a bit longer.
-The VR capability is also fully integrated into `libsimulate`, so should be usable from the loaded library or python bindings (untested).
+To build simulate with XR, switch the option in [simulate CMakeLists](/simulate/CMakeLists.txt#L56) to ON, then configure, build and install normally.
+I prefer to keep it in a separate location from usual build and install, because launching with built-in XR takes a bit longer.
+The XR capability is also fully integrated into `libsimulate`, so should be usable from the loaded library or python bindings (untested).

-If the model contains a custom numeric variable starting with `VR_`, it will be used as an origin point/orientation for the headset.
-For example, see [balloons](/model/balloons/balloons.xml#L108-L117).

 ## Running

 1. Connect the headset to the computer and to the SteamVR.
 For non-native integration with SteamVR see [Supported devices](#supported-devices).
 2. Run simulate as you normally do.

 ## Used libraries

-The code currently uses [OpenVr](https://github.com/ValveSoftware/openvr), and generally works through [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
+The code currently uses [OpenXr](https://www.khronos.org/OpenXR/), and generally works through [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) Runtime.

 ## Supported systems